theseus-os/theseus-os.github.io/posts/2022-04-12-wasmtime-progress-update-2.md

 The one remaining feature that our port of `backtrace` lacks is connecting a resolved symbol to its location: file path, line number, and column number.
 This is conceptually easy to do but requires debug information to be parsed from an object file.
 Although [Theseus does support parsing DWARF debug info](https://www.theseus-os.com/Theseus/doc/debug_info/index.html), it isn't always available because debug info is typically stripped from object files to keep their size down.
-Fortunately, the `backtrace` crate treats this information as optional, and thus `wasmtime` doesn't require it to be available, so we can simply return `None` when asked for symbol location details.
+Fortunately, the `backtrace` crate treats this information as optional, and thus Wasmtime doesn't require it to be available, so we can simply return `None` when asked for symbol location details.

 #### The `Path` Forwards

-Many `wasmtime` crates use `std::path::{Path, PathBuf}` to refer to WASM module files that are JIT-compiled and loaded into a `wasmtime` engine.
+Many Wasmtime crates use `std::path::{Path, PathBuf}` to refer to WASM module files that are JIT-compiled and loaded into a Wasmtime engine.
-Thus, we must implement a version of path types that are API-compatible with Rust's `std::path` types in order to minimize the number of changes to `wasmtime` itself.
+Thus, we must implement a version of path types that are API-compatible with Rust's `std::path` types in order to minimize the number of changes to Wasmtime itself.
 You can find [the code for that here](https://github.com/theseus-os/Theseus/commit/6a4ba4f42ae407afe71dd77042fa15a523e15134), which is primarily a quick & dirty copy of the code from `std::path`.

 Theseus already offers [its own `Path` type](https://www.theseus-os.com/Theseus/doc/path/struct.Path.html), which is similar but not identical to those in Rust `std::path`.